 - Threat: Invasive tall vegetation overgrowing the nesting habitats and uplands.

-- Action Needed: Continue to remove and control vegetation in areas significant for western pond turtles such as nesting sites.
+- Action Needed: Continue to remove and control vegetation in areas significant for northwestern pond turtles such as nesting sites.

 - Fish and wildlife habitat loss or degradation.